1. Suitcase with Luggage Tag

 - There is typically no fee for carry-on luggage for international flights.
 Most airlines share dimensions on their website to make sure that the carry-on you bring will fit in the compartment over your airline seat.

 - All liquids must fit in a quart size clear plastic bag and be 3.4 ounces or less.
-You will have to take out your clear plastic bag full of liquids when you go through security.)
+You will have to take out your clear plastic bag full of liquids when you go through security.

-- Pack a few outfits or underwear and socks in the carry-on in case your checked suitcase arrives after you do.
+- Pack a few outfits or underwear and socks in the carry-on, in case your checked suitcase arrives after you do.

 What to Pack